mbwolff/WVTI/README.md

 >>> model.most_similar(positive=['femme', 'roi'], negative=['homme'], topn=1)
 [(u'reine', 0.8085041046142578)]
 ```
+If the word vector model is unable to complete an analogy, the word from the original text does not change in the new text.

 Handling verb conjugations and adjective agreements computationally in French is tricky but the code produces a mostly readable text needing grammatical polishing (a good exercise for students): the _corrigé_ files are examples.
 The code can generate a new text from any text against any pair of words.